 NYS Congressman Chris Collins likewise has noted that wind turbines in Lake Erie will interfere with Homeland Security radar.

 The point being that turbines screw up Dept. of Homeland Security (DHS) radar regardless of whether the turbines are on land or in the water.
 In Burke’s case, the land-based turbines would mess up land-based radar.

-Even without the border issue, the to 700+ foot wind turbines within 8 miles of the Malone-Dufort Airport
+Even without the border issue, the FAA says “no way” to 700+ foot wind turbines within 8 miles of the Malone-Dufort Airport

 I am referring to ACRP (Airport Cooperative Research Program) Report 108, commissioned by the FAA to advise it on airport safety regulations.
 Turn to p.
 65 for the following table (4.6), “Siting Guidance”: 600′ wind turbines (to the tip of the vertical blade) should not be built within 7 nautical miles (NM) of an airport.
 Seven (7) nautical miles = 8.05 statutory miles.
 (Click here for the entire report.)